Providing access to cost-efficient, replicable, safe and flexible CCUS

 CCUS across industrial sectors

-ACCSESS takes a cross-sectorial approach to CO2 Capture, Transportation, Utilisation and Storage (CCUS), working with Pulp and Paper, Cement, Waste to Energy, and Biorefining, all industries with big potential for carbon dioxide removal.
+ACCSESS adopts a cross-sectorial approach to CO2 Capture, Transportation, Utilisation and Storage (CCUS).
+The project works with pulp and paper, cement, waste to energy, and biorefineries, all industries with potential for significant carbon dioxide removal (CDR).

 Cost-efficiency